RayzerDev/RayTracer/README.md

-# SAE 3.01 Réalisation d'un lanceur de rayons
+# SAE 3.01 Ray Tracer Implementation

 SAE 3.01: Implementation of an application.
 We need to create a ray tracer that generates an image from text.